HwWobbe/WipHww/README.md

 # ㋇ 2023-08:
 * Minimal Test Case for a PR or just a simple Git pull of two files
   * create another folder for the 2022 information
-    * tesst the "Code" control more deeply
+    * test the "Code" control more deeply
 * FAIL: new Folder creation ; Pause & review before a re-try
+  * perhaps as simple as adding a deeper folder reference before a new Filename
 * collaborate on Plugin developments that support PRs
   * refine the folder structures that can best support this.
     * can https://tiddlytools.com/InsideTW/ be annotated